Subjects and Curriculum | Epsom College

 A-level – Further Maths

-Students studying both Mathematics and Further Mathematics are taught separately to those studying A-level Mathematics and will gain two full A Levels at the end of the two-year course.
+Students studying both Mathematics and Further Mathematics are taught separately to those studying A-level Mathematics and will gain two full A-levels at the end of the two-year course.

 Contact the Head of Maths